Provisional Government of the Republic of Korea: Transition of power

 The Provisional Constitution was enacted to form the Republic of Korea as a democratic republic.
 It introduced the presidential system and established separate legislative, administrative and judicial branches.
 It succeeded the territory of the Korean Empire.
 Interim president Rhee was impeached and succeeded by Kim Ku.
 Under the Provisional Government of the Republic of Korea, he actively supported the independence movement, including the organization of the Korean Liberation Army, and received economic and military support from China, the Soviet Union, France, the United Kingdom, and the United States.

 After the surrender of Japan on 15 August 1945, government figures such as Kim Ku and Syngman Rhee returned to Korea.
 On 15 August 1948, Rhee, who had the first president of the Provisional Government, became the first President of the Republic of Korea.
 The current South Korean government through the national constitution revised in 1987 states that the South Korean people inherited the rule of the Provisional Government of the Republic of Korea, though this has been criticized by Brian Reynolds Myers as constituting revisionism.

 Legacy

 On 11 April 2019, the Government of South Korea celebrated the 100th anniversary of the KPG in Yeouido Park.
-As South Korean President Moon Jae-in was then the United States, the ceremony was attended by Prime Minister of South Korea Lee Nak-yon, Speaker of the National Assembly Moon Hee-sang, and Chairman of the Joint Chiefs of Staff Park Han-ki.
+As South Korean President Moon Jae-in was then in the United States, the ceremony was attended by Prime Minister of South Korea Lee Nak-yon, Speaker of the National Assembly Moon Hee-sang, and Chairman of the Joint Chiefs of Staff Park Han-ki.
 Also in attendance were the surviving members of the KPG and/or their family, as part of the Liberation Association.
 The "Provisional Charter of the Republic of Korea" was read during the ceremony.
 South Korean actor Kang Ha-neul also read a narrative piece themed around the "Dream of the KPG".
 Member of the K-pop group Shinee and South Korean actor Onew performed the military musical titled "Shinheung Military Academy".

 The KPG figures prominently in Ed Park's novel Same Bed Different Dreams.